 Basically, the gas and electrical consumption required to start a vehicle are the same.
 The remote start only mimics the signal of your key.
 Therefore, it tricks your vehicle’s computer into thinking that the physical key is present.

 The actual remote transmitter uses a battery.
-Depending on which remote start you will select for your vehicle, you will either get a USB rechargeable remote or a one with batteries built in it.
+Depending on which remote start you will select for your vehicle, you will either get a USB rechargeable remote or one with batteries built into it.

 Most people use the remote start to warm up or cool down the vehicle’s cabin.
 I mean, it is the very reason why remote starters have been invented in the first place.
 You get up, it is freezing outside and you have to go to work.
 You remote start your vehicle and you select defrost.
 Easy peasy.